SQLite: Handling Large Structured Data

 - You think you need MySQL, PostreSQL, etc for your ML project.
 Usually you don't

-- You have to deal with hundreds of GB of table-stuctured data (or larger) and your script (for whatever reason) can't be made parallel.
+- You have to deal with hundreds of GB of table-structured data (or larger) and your script (for whatever reason) can't be made parallel.

 - You would request a lot of RAM and work with data slowly.